**Student IP Acquired by ResMed sponsors!

 Not Nap Friendly: The average patient tends to forgo using CPAP during naps/ a shorter night's rest.
 But any hour spent sleeping without CPAP detrimentally affect performance

-Outlet-Reliant: The console is not necessarily optimized for maximum portability and "nap-friendliness," as even travel sized CPAP is outlet-reliant.
+Outlet-Reliant design: The console is not currently optimized for portability and "nap-friendliness," as even the current travel sized CPAP options are outlet-reliant.

 Avoid Screen-Reliance: Our top goal was to actually avoid adding more screen interaction, as it wouldn't be conducive to sleep-friendliness.

-Refine Existing Interactions: Increase selection accuracy with minor refinements.
+Refine Existing Interactions: Increase selection accuracy with minor refinements, rather than totally redesign what already works well for patients.

-Reduce Color Vibrancy: Soften high vibrancy color palette, reducing distraction that may occur prior to resting.
+Reduce Color Vibrancy: Soften high vibrancy color palette, reducing pre-sleep distractions.

 Stay True to ResMed's Essence: Preserve general color, theme, and iconography of ResMed design